-In 2013, the Board approved the District's first Community Strategic Plan, which was developed with input from stakeholders in water, mining, environment, and local government.
+In 2010, the Board approved the District's first Strategic Plan, which was developed with input from stakeholders in water, mining, environment, and local government.
 This strategic plan focuses the District's efforts and services in support of our communities, ratepayers, and partners.
-The Board approved an updated Community Strategic Plan in 2017.
-Each January, the Board approves a list of annual work priorities for staff based on the Community Strategic Plan.
+The Board approved updated Strategic Plans in 2013, 2017 and 2023.
+Each January, the Board approves a list of annual work priorities for staff based on the Strategic Plan.